Feature #1998

 I'm not sold on the idea of applying different skins to the task bar depending on the game.
 It seems both confusing and unnecessary.

-#16 Updated by vermil about 9 years ago
+#16 Updated by vermil over 9 years ago

 Other source ports that I've used for various games have menu's/UI pretty much like Dday pre taskbar; the original main game menus intact with reworked options menus.